 This code initializes the application, which in turn sets up two different servers: one for the API itself and another one for an admin system.
 In this code you can also see how easy it is to set up routes with HAPI.
 Although the code can clearly be cleaned up and the routes definitions can be taken out to a separate file, this is a great example of how two (or more!) servers with their respective routes can be configured using this framework.

 Another interesting bit that HAPI provides is the route templates you can use by setting up your own.
-With it, you can use named parameters as seen in Listing 5-4.
+With it, you can use named parameters, in the following way: